thephez/dash-docs/readme/Core Reference/P2P Network/Data Messages.md

 *Added in protocol version 70001.*

 The `notfound` message is a reply to a `getdata` message which requested an object the receiving node does not have available for relay.
 (Nodes are not expected to relay historic transactions which are no longer in the memory pool or relay set.
 Nodes may also have pruned spent transactions from older blocks, making them unable to send those blocks.)

 The format and maximum size limitations of the `notfound` message are identical to the `inv` message; only the message header differs.

 #### Tx

 The `tx` message transmits a single transaction in the raw transaction format.
 It can be sent in a variety of situations;

 * **Transaction Response:** Dash Core will send it in response to a `getdata` message that requests the transaction with an inventory type of `MSG_TX`.

 * **MerkleBlock Response:** Dash Core will send it in response to a `getdata` message that requests a merkle block with an inventory type of `MSG_MERKLEBLOCK`.
 (This is in addition to sending a `merkleblock` message.)
 Each `tx` message in this case provides a matched transaction from that block.

-For an example hexdump of the raw transaction format, see the [raw transaction section][raw transaction format].
+For an example hexdump of the raw transaction format, see the [raw transaction section](core-ref-txs-raw-transaction-format).